First published in September 2017

 No. It is much more than modern training.
-It means a modern approach to learning at work – recognising and valuing all the ways that people learn at, through and for work as well as training, e.g, as they do their daily jobs, as well as on the Web.
+It means a modern approach to learning at work – recognising and valuing all the ways that people learn at, through and for work – not just in training, but as they do their daily jobs as well as on the Web.
 MWL means a new organisational learning mindset.

 - moving training from the classroom to e-learning – so everything is online

 - using social learning – making people discuss things with one another in courses

 - using mobile learning – turning e-courses into mobile courses

 - using micro learning – chunking courses up into small pieces

 - using virtual reality, augmented reality or mixed reality